What is stridor?

 What Is the treatment for stridor?

-Specific treatment of stridor will be determined by your child's doctor based on:
+Specific treatment of stridor will be determined by your child's health care provider based on:

 Your child's age, overall health, and medical history